 This alteration Will result in the following result-set

 Often, you’ll need to ensure that some columns are available into the resulting result-set.
 This could be for defining columns to compare in an

 equal-to or to refer to these columns in additional alterations.

 You can ensure that the columns will be there by defining

 enforced-value elements in the header.
-In the following example, the resulting result-set will have the columns alpha, omega (independantly of the fact that these values are contained into the column Header) and all the distinct values available in Header.
+In the following example, the resulting result-set will have the columns import, export (independantly of the fact that these values are contained or not into the column Header) and all the distinct values available in Header.